I-90, Application to Replace Permanent Resident Card (Green Card)

 - You have not moved from the address you provided us.

-- You must submit a copy of the Form I-797, Notice of Action, for the form that USCIS approved to grant your Permanent Resident Card.
-For example, Form I-485, Form I-751, Form I-829, or Form I-90.
+- A copy of the Form I-797, Notice of Action, for the form that USCIS approved to grant your Green Card; for example, Form I-485, Form I-751, Form I-829, or Form I-90;

-Filing Fees By Application Reason:
+Filing Fees by Application Reason:

 Reason for Application